IGCS supports the World Health Organization’s Global Strategy to Accelerate the Elimination of Cervical Cancer as a public health problem.

 The Problem

-Cervical cancer is preventable and highly treatable if caught early.
-Yet it remains the fourth most common cancer among women with over 660,000 new cases globally in 2022.
+• Globally, cervical cancer is the fourth most common cancer among women with over 660,000 new cases in 2022.
 In the same year, about 94% of the 350,000 deaths caused by cervical cancer occurred in low- and middle-income countries.

-• Women living with HIV are 6 times more likely to develop cervical cancer compared to women without HIV.
+• Women living with human immunodeficiency virus (HIV) are 6 times more likely to develop cervical cancer compared to women without HIV.
+Adolescent girls and young women face a higher vulnerability of acquiring HIV than their male counterparts, particularly women of color.

 How do we Eliminate Cervical Cancer?
 A Global Strategy